State visits to the United States: History and purpose

-Due, perhaps, to the geographic isolation of the United States, the first visit by a foreign head of state did not occur until nearly one hundred years after independence, when King Kalākaua of the Kingdom of Hawaii came to the U.S. during December 1874.
-This was followed, two years later, with a visit by Emperor Dom Pedro II of the Empire of Brazil.
+Due, perhaps, to the geographic isolation of the United States, the first visit by a foreign head of state occurred until nearly one hundred years after independence, when President Ulysses S. Grant received King Kalākaua of the Kingdom of Hawaii in December 1874.
+This was followed, two years later, with a visit by Emperor Dom Pedro II of the Empire of Brazil, again received by Grant.

 State and official visits have sometimes been controversial.
 A discussed 1995 state visit by China, for example, never materialized after the administration of Bill Clinton decided it was unwilling to face the criticism from Congress and others that such an invitation would prompt.
-President Clinton extended a private invitation to Jiang Zemin for a less formal meeting at the White House, but the Chinese government (represented by Foreign Minister Qian Qichen) declined, "based not on any substantive disagreement, but on China's insistence that Mr. Jiang deserved a formal state."
-Jiang did meet with Clinton at the United Nations General Assembly in New York in October 1995, but there was no Chinese state visit to the U.S. until 1997.
+President Clinton extended a private invitation to General Secretary of the Chinese Communist Party Jiang Zemin for a less formal meeting at the White House, but the Chinese government (represented by Foreign Minister Qian Qichen) declined, "based not on any substantive disagreement, but on China's insistence that Mr. Jiang deserved a formal state."
+Jiang met with Clinton at the United Nations General Assembly in New York in October 1995, but there was no Chinese state visit to the U.S. until 1997.

 Declining or canceling an invitation to a state or official visit can be interpreted as a rebuke of the United States on the international stage.
 In 1986, for instance, Hassan II of Morocco canceled a visit to Washington, D.C.
 Though the Moroccan government cited the king's personal fatigue as the reason, the cancellation was widely perceived as an expression of irritation with the U.S.' criticism over Moroccan relations with Gaddafi's Libya.
-In 2013, Brazilian President Dilma Rousseff canceled a planned state visit to the United States after revelations that the U.S. National Security Agency had spied on her communications and the communications of other Brazilian government officials.
+In 2013, Brazilian President Dilma Rousseff canceled a planned state visit to the United States, after revelations that the U.S. National Security Agency had spied on her communications and the communications of other Brazilian government officials.

 Ceremonial activities

 A wide variety of ceremonial activities occur during visits to the United States.
-The specific order of occurrence will vary based on the visitor's itinerary and is determined in advance during pre-visit negotiations between protocol officials of the United States and the visiting state.
-However, the activities allowed and the form they take proceed generally according to a schedule that accounts for the visitor's rank and the nature of the visit.
+The specific order of occurrence will vary based on the visitor's itinerary, and is determined in advance during pre-visit negotiations between protocol officials of the United States and the visiting state.
+The activities allowed and the form they take proceed generally according to a schedule that accounts for the visitor's rank and the nature of the visit.